erick-rivas/seed-staruml/README.md

     -   Default: CASCADE

 -   db_table: Define the database table name of a entity
--   managed: Define if a entity is managed by framework
+-   managed: Define if a entity is managed by a different framework
+    -   Options:
+        -   POSTGRESQL: Generic postgresql database
+        -   RAILS: Ruby on Rails framework
 -   description: Define the description of an entity to show in documentation